MEET THE LECTURERS

 The french Trio SR9 promotes a creative vision of contemporary western drumming.
 Their special way of reviewing and transcribing the works of the great composers shows how actively they commit to classical and contemporary musical heritage.
 It led them to study closely the complete works of Johann Sebastian BACH and they worked on a specific piece of it.
 They released their first CD "Bach au marimba" in October 2015 under the Label Naïve.

 The Trio SR9 was created in 2010 at the National Conservatory of Music and Dance of Lyon.
-In the past five years, they appeared on many stages and at large number of festivals, in France and abroad.
+In the past eight years, they appeared on many stages and at large number of festivals, in France and abroad.
 In 2012, they won three prizes at the International Music Competition in Luxembourg: the First Prize, the Press Prize and the Public Prize.
 They are also laureate of the FNAPEC Chamber Music Competition in 2012 and of the Fondation Banque Populaire in 2016.

 Marianna Bednarska is a young polish percussionist, whose outstanding musicality, artistic versatility and charming personality strongly engage audiences around the world.
 Her musical language clearly exposes the richness of musical styles, that combine various performance traditions and diversity of musical eras with innovative elements of musical theater and electronics.